Veslyquix/Guide/README.md

 Bit - 1/8th of a byte (b01,111,111)

 Bitfield:
-Instead of counting to 255 with a byte, we instead use each bit as a yes / no flag.
+Instead of counting to 255 with a byte, we instead use each bit in binary as a yes / no flag.

-Your rom starts at 16 megabytes (16 million bytes) and can be expanded up to 32 mb.
+Your rom starts at 16 megabytes and can be expanded up to 32 mb.
 This free space would be used up by about 90 seconds of uncompressed audio or 4 seconds of gba screen sized video.
-With compression
+You may be able to squeeze more in with compression, but when it comes to graphics & sound, we must be efficient with data.